mrgnhnt96/revali/doc-site/docs/revali/app-configuration/env-vars.md

+---
+description: Configure your server using --dart-define
+---

 # Env Vars

 Your server will eventually need to interact with the outside world.
 This could be through a database, an external API, or even just to configure the server itself.
 Revali provides a way to configure your server using environment variables.